Philippa Spurway Interior Architect

 Window Sills Finished

-The only thing left to do now to the windows is to concrete around them to make them flush with the wall.
+The only thing left to complete the windows, is to apply the concrete around them, ensuring they sit flush with the wall.

 63FB7F43-FADF-4E26-9B25-77A900623FDD_1_105_c